 Setting up your church chart of accounts correctly is the mandatory first step toward accurate fund accounting.
 It is the foundation that all other accounting tasks will build upon, and will be required to demonstrate financial stewardship to your congregation.

 NOTE: This video references nonprofits, but the same principles and practices apply to churches.

 The chart of accounts for your organization is really just the “list” of your accounts.
 Chart just makes it sound fancy.
-This list is created by your organization to meet its unique needs; however, here is a sample chart of accounts that you can use if you need a place to start.
+Furthermore, this list is created by your organization to meet its unique needs.

 - Asset = what you own = 1000 range